 Protect your health this fall and winter

-During the fall and winter months, the days grow shorter and cold/flu season starts, which can negatively affect your mental and physical health.
-Protect yourself from viruses and increase your wellbeing by taking important supplements.
+During the fall and winter months, the days grow shorter, and cold/flu season starts, which can negatively affect your mental and physical health.
+Protect yourself from viruses and increase your well-being by taking vital supplements.

 - "5 Must-Have Winter Supplements," Vitacost, March 29, 2017.